24 October 2020

 I’ve long laboured under the belief that all this messing about with the clocks started in WWII to give farmers longer summer days for harvesting.
 Not quite true it seems.

 So who’s to blame?

-In 1907, as this Telegraph article points out, the great-great-grandfather of Coldplay’s Chris Martin, one William Willett is the one we can blame/thank for introducing the concept of BST to the nation.
+- Then, seven years later, in 1907 the great-great-grandfather of Coldplay’s Chris Martin, one William Willett became one that we can blame/thank for introducing the concept of BST to the nation.

-A fresh air fiend and keen golfer, Willett observed that people were still sleeping when the sun was up.
+Willett kept arguing for the concept up until his death in 1915.
+A fresh air fiend and keen golfer, Willett observed that people remained asleep when the sun was up.
 It became his mission to stop snoozing Britons wasting valuable hours of daylight.
 Besides which, Mr Willett was no doubt peeved at having his putting curtailed.

 His pamphlet ‘The Waste of Daylight’ urged the nation to fling back the bed sheets earlier with his motion to change the clocks.
 He argued it would improve health and happiness and save the country £2.5 million.
 I’m sure him getting longer on the golf course was nothing to do with anything.

 A sundial, on a permanent Daylight Saving Time (DST) setting, is a fitting commemoration to Willett’s efforts.
 It’s in Petts Wood, near his home in Bromley, Kent.

 A year later, on April 30th, 1916, Germany adopted his clock-changing plan and put their clocks forward at 11pm.
 On 21 May we followed suit with Belgium, Denmark, France, Italy, Luxembourg, Netherlands, Norway, Portugal and Turkey not far behind.

 At this time of course, Britain and Germany were in the throes of WWI (1914-1918) so it was clear that anything able to ease the pressure on the economy and save fuel had to be worth a shot.
 A bullet free one at that.